-6. Drag and drop the asset into the slot of your choice.
-Do one of the following:

-If adding content to the page, drag the asset by its title bar into an empty slot.
+- 6. Drag and drop the asset into the slot of your choice.
+Do one of the following: - If adding content to the page, drag the asset by its title bar into an empty slot.

-- 2. Drag the asset's title bar over the slot. - 3.
-When the slot border turns into a "perforated" line, drop the asset into the slot. - If replacing content on the page, drag the asset by its title bar into the slot containing the content you want to replace.
+- asset's title bar - 3.
+When the slot border turns into a "perforated" line, drop the asset into the - If replacing content on the page, drag the asset by its title bar into the slot containing the content you want to replace.